semgrep/testo/README.md

 > Party hard, test harder &mdash; DJ Testo

-🚧 _This project has not been yet released on Opam, lacks basic documentation, and is still subject to frequent interface changes._
+🚧 _This project hasn't been released on Opam yet, lacks basic documentation, and is still subject to frequent interface changes._

 Testo is a test framework for OCaml that takes inspiration from its